kafi-ML/YouTube-Script-writer-with-Langgraph-Agentic-Ai-approach/README.md

 Accepts a topic as input

+Analyzes topic requirements before writing

 Decides whether the topic needs:

-no research (evergreen concepts)
+No research (evergreen concepts)

-partial research
+Partial research

-or up-to-date online information
+Up-to-date online information

-Creates a content plan before writing
+Creates a structured content plan first

-Writes each section independently to avoid topic drift
+Writes each section independently

-Merges everything into a coherent final script
+Merges all sections into a coherent final script

-This results in output that is:

-consistent

-platform-aware

-scalable to different formats

 🧠 Why This Is Different